deammion/Engr-Project/project_requirement/project-requirement.md

 ### 1.2 Scope

-The scope of this project is to create a proxy module capable of reading and interpreting HTTP responses to determine what script tags are safe and unsafe.
+The scope of this project is to create a proxy plugin capable of reading and interpreting HTTP responses to determine what script tags are safe and unsafe.
 This program will implement script fingerprinting for non-variable, and non-inline script tags, to prevent XSS attacks.
 Python unit tests will be used to ensure the validity of the program we create.

 ### 1.3 Product overview
 #### 1.3.1 Product perspective